The Behavior CodeA Practical Guide to Understanding and Teaching the Most Challenging Students

 Learn a systematic approach for deciphering causes and patterns of difficult behaviors and how to match them with proven strategies for getting students back on track to learn.

-Jessica Minahan and Nancy Rappaport – a behavior analyst and a child psychiatrist – reveal a systematic approach for deciphering causes and patterns of difficult behaviors and how to match them with proven strategies for getting students back on track so they can learn effectively.
+The Behavior Code reveals a systematic approach for deciphering causes and patterns of difficult behaviors and how to match them with proven strategies for getting students back on track so they can learn effectively.

 The Behavior Code is truly a godsend.
 Concisely written and easy to read, this book offers a framework for creating successful behavioral plans.
 I predict that once teachers and principals begin to apply the authors’ approach for understanding and changing problematic behavior, they’ll never look elsewhere for help again.
 Buy it, read it, use it, read it again and again—and pass it on!William S. Pollack